slamander/website/content/home/talks.md

 active = true  # Activate this widget? true/false
 weight = 7  # Order that this section will appear.

-title = "Talks and Workshops"
-subtitle = "Selected from the last 2 years"
+title = "Talks, Workshops, and Guest Lectures" subtitle = "Selected presentations"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.